Squareys/Blender-OpenGEX/README.md

 * Option for rounding floating point number to n decimal places
 * Option to export only the first material slot of each object

+Bleeding-edge (on master, but not released):
+* Ability to specify prefix for exported texture paths
+* Image texture export
+* Export OpenGEX in an compressed text format (without whitespaces)

 \* Some of the broken features may be implemented in the future if I start needing them.

 # Version Semantics